How To Increase An Existing RatingUpdated: November 2, 2022

 The Tinnitus Example

-An excellent example of this can be found in 38 CFR Book C under the heading Impairment of Auditory Acuity.
+One example of such a condition can be found in 38 CFR Book C under the heading Impairment of auditory acuity.
 One of the most common types of VA medical claims involves hearing damage.
-Military people are commonly exposed to loud noises, continuously running engine noise, power tools, etc.
+Military people are commonly exposed to loud noises, continuously running engine noise, power tools and more.

 That means that if you submit a request to have your tinnitus reviewed and are already collecting the maximum amount, you won’t be awarded more even if it’s demonstrable that your tinnitus has gotten worse since leaving the military.
 The maximum percentage rate is your “ceiling” for compensation for that condition.